The Lie That’s Destroying Young Men’s Faith

 Look at every man in the Bible who actually mattered:

 Moses spent 40 years in the wilderness before God used him to lead a nation.
-He went from prince of Egypt to nobody shepherd for four decades.
+He went from being the prince of Egypt to being a nobody shepherd for four decades.
 Wasted time?
 No. Preparation time.

-David fought lions and bears as a teenager, then spent years running for his life from King Saul.
+David fought lions and bears as a teenager, then spent years on the run from King Saul.
 He was anointed as king but lived like a fugitive.
 God wasn’t punishing him.
 God was building him.

 Paul was blinded and broken on the road to Damascus before becoming the greatest missionary in history.
 His resume looked like a disaster before God used him to change the world.

-Even Jesus—perfect in every way—was called “a man of sorrows, acquainted with grief.”
+Even Jesus, who was perfect in every way, was called “a man of sorrows, acquainted with grief.”

 None of these men got their strength from comfortable lives.
-They got it from being forged in seasons where they had no choice but to depend on God and push through when everything in them wanted to quit.
+They got it from being forged in seasons when they had no choice but to depend on God and push through, even when everything in them wanted to quit.

 The Truth That Changes Everything